OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0204.md

 ## Steps

-1. Run a #MASTG-TECH-0014 tool on the app and look for insecure random APIs.
+1. Run a [static analysis](/MASTG/techniques/android/MASTG-TECH-0014) tool on the app and look for insecure random APIs.

 ## Observation